appwarden/quarantine-action/README.md

-# Appwarden GitHub Action
+# appwarden/quarantine-action

-Easy-to-use GitHub Action to control your Appwarden-protected domains
+Easy-to-use GitHub Action to lock or unlock (quarantine) your Appwarden-protected domains